Aliases for RPS6KA3 Gene

 RPS6KA3 (Ribosomal Protein S6 Kinase A3) is a Protein Coding gene.
-Diseases associated with RPS6KA3 include coffin-lowry syndrome and non-syndromic x-linked intellectual disability.
-Among its related pathways are Signaling by GPCR and Immune System.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+Diseases associated with RPS6KA3 include Coffin-Lowry Syndrome and Symptomatic Form Of Coffin-Lowry Syndrome In Female Carriers.
+Among its related pathways are Cellular Senescence (REACTOME) and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is RPS6KA2.

 Ribosomal S6 protein kinases (RSKs) are a family of protein serine/threonine kinases that regulate diverse cellular processes such as cellular growth, motility, survival and proliferation.
 The RSK family can be divided into two subfamilies, namely p90 RSK and p70 S6K.